jsephandrade/sari-store/README.md

 ```

 The backend reads its MySQL credentials from environment variables so it can
 connect to a live database or fall back to SQLite for tests.
-Create a `.env`
+The `.env` file
-file using the provided example and adjust the credentials before running
+should live in the repository root (beside this README).
+Create it from the
-migrations:
+provided example and adjust the credentials before running migrations:

 ```bash
 cp .env.example .env